Bitdefender vs ESET: side-by-side comparison

 Bitdefender’s Anti-Tracker feature helps keep your data and activity private.
 This is a browser extension that prevents third-party scripts, cookies, and adware from tracking your online behavior.

 Additionally, Bitdefender offers Webcam Protection – a microphone and webcam protection feature.
-It will notify you whenever a new app tries to access your webcam or microphone.
+It notifies you whenever a new app tries to access your webcam or microphone.

 Finally, Bitdefender’s VPN deserves a mention too.
 It encrypts internet traffic and makes your online identity anonymous, allowing you to protect your privacy.
 The version included in all paid plans comes with 200MB of data per day.